mumblingdrunkard/mscs-thesis/src/methodology-and-results/index.typ

+#import "../utils/utils.typ": *

 = Methodology and Results

-Here, we describe our approach to gathering the results presented in the next chapter.
+Here, we describe our approach to gathering the results for the implementation and list these results.
+The results are interpreted and discussed in the next chapter.

 == Running Programs and Extracting Results